What Is 3D Printing?

 Monoprice Maker Select V2

-- The printer is simple to operate.
+- The printer is easy to use

-- You can use any software to generate the printer’s G code.
+- You can use any software to generate the printer’s G-Code

 Creality Ender 5

-- The magnetic bed of this printer is flimsy.
+- This printer’s magnetic bed is flimsy.

 Tronxy X5SA Pro